Towards relativistic generalization of collapse models: The non-Markovian model

 where $\mathcal G(p)$ is the four-dimensional Fourier transform of the correlation $G(x)$.
-Notably, the multiplicative $\delta(\mathbf{0})$ divergence present the white noise expression does not appear in the non white case.
-Further, as long as one is only concerned with obtaining a finite rate of energy, any choice of $\mathcal{G}(q)$ for which Eq.~\eqref{eq.relDERN} is finite becomes a viable relativistic non-Markovian collapse correlation within the normal-ordering prescription.\\
+Notably, the multiplicative $\delta(\mathbf{0})$ divergence present the Markovian noise expression does not appear in the non-Markovian case.
+Further, as long as one is only concerned with obtaining a finite energy rate, any choice of $\mathcal{G}(q)$ for which Eq.~\eqref{eq.relDERN} is finite becomes a viable relativistic non-Markovian collapse correlation within the normal-ordering prescription.\\